cesanta/docker_auth/docs/ACL_Backend_MongoDB.md

 Notice the use of a regular expression (`/.+/`), a placeholder (`${account}`), and in particular the `actions` array.

-The ACL as is it is stored inside the static YAML file can be mapped to MongoDB quite easily.
-Below you can find a list of ACLs that are ready to be imported into MongoDB.
-Those ACLs reflect what's specified in the `example/reference.yml` file.
+The ACL entry as is it is stored inside the static YAML file can be mapped to MongoDB quite easily.
+Below you can find a list of ACL entries that are ready to be imported into MongoDB.
+Those ACL entries reflect what's specified in the `example/reference.yml` file under the `acl` section (aka static ACL).

-**reference_acls.json**
+**reference_acl.json**

 ```json
 {"match" : {"account" : "admin"}, "actions" : ["*"], "comment" : "Admin has full access to everything."}